Congress, Stop Buying Us S#!t We Don’t Need

 Here’s a novel idea, Congress: instead of forcing us to get things we don’t want, can’t use, and can’t afford, how about getting us things we need, can really use, and have repeatedly asked for?
 Things like an improved rifle and sidearm?
 Can we maybe get that instead of a bunch of tanks?
 Instead of making the Air Force buy more C-130s, why don’t you make them buy more A-10s?
 How about telling all of the armed services agree on a common uniform instead of telling the Navy to buy more ships they have to pay to maintain?
 And finally, could you act like you give a damn about the troops for a change, instead of focusing on padding your own pockets and ensuring your own political career?
 Because that would be just great, thanks.

-This article first appeared in Havok Journal on 03JAN15.
+This first appeared in the Havok Journal January 3, 2015.